Restoring Metadata

 • If you want to restore metadata of a custom object that was deleted from Salesforce permanently, you must restore the following types of metadata first: CustomObject, CustomTab, Layout and Profile.
 Note that when restoring metadata of the Profile type, you must choose all profiles that have access to the custom object.

-• If you delete a metadata field from Salesforce and then create a new field using the same API name, Veeam Data Cloud will treat this field as a new item when restoring metadata and will not populate it with the values of the deleted field.
-If you want the restored field to have the same values as the deleted one, you must create a mapping rule for these fields as described in section Restoring Field Values.
+• If you delete a metadata field from Salesforce and then create a new field using the same API name, Veeam Data Cloud will treat this field as the same item when restoring metadata and will populate it with the values of the deleted field.

 To restore Salesforce metadata, perform the following steps: